 — NWS Grand Rapids (@NWSGrandRapids) November 12, 2019

-WeatherNation meteorologist Joe Astolfi explains how lake effect snow works.
+WeatherNation meteorologist Joe Astolfi explains how the process of lake effect snow works.

 It's just a light snow today… for most of us.
 The exception will be over the eastern U.P. where a band of lake-enhanced snow will lead to much higher totals.
 This band is expected to set up just east of Manistique, and through Newberry. #906wx pic.twitter.com/e4ZtlD3vGA